Be earning £100,000 as a freelancer . . . 100 days from now!

 Paydirt time!
 Part 8 takes you away from lists and letters and looks outward to your first paid freelance projects—and you haven’t even finished your 100 days yet!

-It’s about turning your prospects from Part 7 into real customers, paying you a fee for completing the work you do better than anyone else.
+It’s about turning your prospects from Part 7 into real customers, paying you a fee for doing what you do best.
 It’s a two-week, 14-chapter section . . . and by the end of it you’ll have turned your first few tentative enquiries into real money.

 Of course, this is where you start spending less time each day with the workbook . . . and more with the people who’ll soon be paying you £100,000.
 (It’s on Day 65 here that you’ll learn how to answer the “£100,000 Question”: what does success look like?)